How you learn if your daughter has Turner syndrome will depend on the degree to which it has affected her development.

 - What specialists will we need to see?

-- How will we screen for disorders or complications that are commonly associated with Turner syndrome?
+- How will you screen for disorders or complications that are commonly associated with Turner syndrome?

-- How will you help us monitor my daughter's health and development?
+- How can I help monitor my daughter's health and development?

 - Can you suggest educational materials and local support services regarding Turner syndrome?